The Best running backpacks

 - Most expensive on our list

-The OMM Phantom 12 is the best running backpack for commuting on our list.
-This is because of the lightweight design while offering plenty of storage space.
+The OMM Phantom 12 is the best running backpack for commuting on our list — it’s lightweight and provides plenty of storage space.

 The waist strap does run thin, however.
 But this shouldn’t be too big of a problem.